Some explicit elliptic modular surfaces: The Elliptic Fibration

-get sent to $[0:\cdots:0:1]$ as well.
+Moreover, by \eqref{maindiagram} in conjunction with \eqref{preimage}, since $f$ is a morphism we must have that the strict transforms in $X_c$ of the curves $Q\times C_g $ and $C_g\times Q$ get sent to $[0:\cdots:0:1]$ as well.
 Again, the strict transform of $Q\times C_g$ will intersect the chain of rational curves resolving the singularity $(Q,Q)$ at one end and the strict transform of $C_g\times Q$ will intersect the chain at the other end.